 Dilworth, 23, formerly of Idar Court, who was arrested on Feb 23 and charged with Breach of Peace 2 following an incident in which he allegedly followed a victim in central Greenwich, making the victim feel alarmed and fearful, was arrested again.

 After his second arrest that week, police said Dilworth made unwanted contact with a victim through social media that caused alarm and annoyance to the victim, violating a protective order.
 He was charged with Harassment 1 and Violation of a Protective Order.

-Mr. Dilworth’s LinkedIn profile says he is currently a “Puppy Consultant” in White Plains, NY, and is pursuing a BS in Math in order to pursue Secondary Education as a Career.
+Mr. Dilworth’s LinkedIn profile says he is currently a “Puppy Consultant” at NY Breeder in White Plains, NY, and is pursuing a BS in Math in order to pursue Secondary Education as a Career.